dystudio/keycloak4cf/README.md

 ## Quick Start

-1. Make sure that you can use (is enabled by CF operator): [CF internal routing](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#internal-routes), [CF network policy](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html), [CF diego docker](https://docs.cloudfoundry.org/adminguide/docker.html#enable).
+1. Make sure that you can use (is enabled by CF operator): [internal routing](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#internal-routes), [network policy](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html), [diego docker](https://docs.cloudfoundry.org/adminguide/docker.html#enable).
 2. Modify (domains, database access, passwords) and use this application manifest [`manifest.yml`](cf-manifests/manifest.yml)
 3. Push the app `cf push`
 4. Add network policy: `cf add-network-policy keycloak-poc --destination-app keycloak-poc --protocol tcp --port 7600`
 5. Restart the app `cf restart keycloak-poc`

 Now you can login to Keycloak using admin web console (get initial admin password from your manifest).

+### Checking the cluster

 You can check the cluster using `jboss-cli`: